jpegzilla/minervas-akasha/readme.md

 # minerva's akasha.

+contents:
+-   [running][#running]
+-   [features][#features]
+-   [screenshots][#screenshots]
+-   [contributing][#contributing]
+-   [unsolved issues][#issues]

 this is an offline-first, local-storage-first application for collection, connection, analysis and organization of research data.

 for archivists, researchers, internet archaeologists, and other information addicts.

-the main idea is to provide a canvas on which to construct and connect webs of information of any type.
-I hope to give researchers an interesting and intuitive interface to conduct any level of research of any topic. minerva's akasha gives you very granular control over pieces of data called "shards", which you can then structure in as complex or simple of a method as you'd like.
+the main idea is to provide a canvas on which to construct and connect webs of information and files.
+I hope to give researchers an interesting and intuitive interface to conduct any level of research of any topic. minerva's akasha gives you very granular control over pieces of data called "shards", which you can then structure in as complex or simple of a method as you'd like using the other data structures.

+from smallest to largest, the structures are:

+1.  **shard:** used to store files and tags / metadata / notes relating to the file.

+2.  **node:** used to store collections of related (or unrelated, up to you) shards.

+3.  **grimoire:** used to store 'libraries' of nodes, like a file folder.

+4.  **athenaeum:** used as a large collection of grimoires. useful for storing an entire research project and keeping it separate from other projects.

+5.  **hypostasis:** used to reflect athenaea. if you want to start a similar collection of data to one you already have, then you can 'reflect' it using a hypostate. this way, you now have a place to store two similar, but different complex collections of data.

 includes data reflection (the ability to separate but connect collections of data that branch off of one parent), note taking utility, data tagging, automatic metadata retrieval, cross-user connection, and more...all contained within a pleasant and intuitive user interface.

+_if you want to see more detailed information, dig into `./docs/main` and read the design docs._

 ## running
+[#running]: #running

 built with react / `create-react-app`.